patrickhuber/patrickhuber.github.io/_posts/2015-03-17-creating-reusable-powershell-modules-with-psget-and-chocolatey.md

 From here we can now go and create a set of modules that promote reuse.
 Adding the modules as dependencies through chocolatey we can easily distribute the reusable scripts in a consistent and repeatable way.

-Here is the sample folder I used in this example.
+Here is the source for the example I created above.

 [IO Powershell Module and Chocolatey Package](https://github.com/patrickhuber/Powershell/tree/master/IO)